SenseNet/sn-client/packages/sn-controls-react/README.md

 ## View Controls

-View Controls are almost the same as the .ascx [Content Views](http://wiki.sensenet.com/Content_View) in [sensenet Webpages](https://github.com/SenseNet/sn-webpages).
+View Controls are almost the same as the old .ascx Content Views were in [sensenet Webpages](https://github.com/SenseNet/sn-webpages).
 This components define how the given Content will be rendered.
 As a Content is built up of Fields the View Control displays the Content using Field Controls to provide a surface to display/modify the Field values of the Content.
 View Control therefore depends on the Content Type of the specific Content.

 ### Content creation form (NewView)